 Richmond Street Overcrossing

-Views of the Richmond Street overcrossing.
+This suit of pictures shows the Richmond Street overcrossing.
 This bridge is no longer in use, and it is only in place because of the original connection from southbound Richmond Street onto southbound California 163.
 Since that ramp was closed, the bridge is no longer in use because Richmond Street does not continue south past this exit.
 The bridge was constructed in 1946, at approximately the same time as the freeway below.
 Photos taken 10/26/02.

 Views of southbound California 163 as seen from the abandoned Richmond Street overcrossing.
 Photos taken 10/26/02.